 As we move further into 2021 and employees start to return to the office, or embrace a hybrid-remote way of working, it’s inevitable that digital transformation and, with it, cloud adoption, are only going to continue to increase.
 Organizations that have not yet migrated will find themselves having to, for fear of being left behind.

-Because of this, worldwide end-user spending on public cloud services is expected to grow to $362.3 billion this year.
+Because of this, worldwide end-user spending on public cloud services is expected to grow to nearly 600 billion dollars this year, up over 20% from 490.3 billion in 2022.

-As for the enterprise use case, enterprise cloud spend is expected to increase just as dramatically, and is forecast to make up 14.2% of the total global enterprise IT spending market in 2024.
+As for the enterprise use case, enterprise cloud spend is expected to increase by 29% in the next year.
 As a result, a rise in cloud computing budgets is also anticipated.

 As more people migrate to the cloud, the challenges of cost management, governance and security will also increase.
 It’s important that organizations have the right tools and process in place to manage and secure their data throughout the entire transformation process, as well as once in the cloud.
 So, without further ado…